robbie2806/fossandvolt-template/README.md

 - Earn 2 XP for every message
 - Chat history persists across sessions
 - Memory-enabled responses (can be toggled in settings)
+- **Blipkin Chat Mode**: Talk directly to your Blipkin with personality-driven responses

 ### 🎯 Bond System
 - **Daily Check-in** (+20 XP): Share your mood and reflections